-UARTPrintf (2-1 reshoot)
+P6-2-1A UART

 Welcome back to Cypress Academy, PSoC 6 101.
 In next few videos I will show you the basic building blocks to create our BLE-Controlled robotic arm; this will include a UART terminal interface, PWMs to control the servo motors, EZ-I2C dashboard interface, digital logic-based kill switch, capacitive sensing controls and an advanced technique for debugging RTOS applications.
 As I go through these videos, I will first create a bare metal implementation so you understand the basics for each peripheral function and then we’ll integrate those functions with an RTOS into the BLE-controlled robotic arm project.

 Let’s start with the UART interface to a PC terminal client.
 The UART interface is great as a rudimentary debug interface when developing an application.
 It can also be used as a basic communications peripheral for other system ICs.

-So, let’s start by adding a new project to our previously used workspace.
+First, we will add a new project to our previously used workspace.
 Let’s call this “BasicUART”.

 As with our other projects, let’s drag and drop the UART component on to the schematic.
 Double click again to edit.
 Let’s call it “UART”.
 All the other settings look good, so click okay.